genlayerlabs/genvm/doc/internal/comparisons/py-api.md

 ```

 ## User interface
-Rhere is no multiline lambda in python.
+There is no multiline lambda in python.
 Creator of python suggests following approach
 ```py
 def contract_method():
   def nondet_block():